yingliu1206/Fraud-detection-In-Health-Care/README.md

 * The majority of claim length is 1 day.
 * The claim reimbursed amount in outpaitent claims shows a rough log normal distribution.
 However, on the tail, there is a signal of outliers around $3500.

+### Beneficiary Details findings
+* While there is no significant difference in the age distribution that would allow us to flag potential fraud, we do observe an increasing trend in potential fraud cases among patients aged 65 and older.
+Additionally, most patients who apply for claims fall within this age range.
+* A significant number of fraudulent cases involve patients belonging to a specific race, labeled as 1.

 ## Data Preprocessing
 * Merge OutPatient, Inpatient, and Beneficiary to get the whole dataset
 * Replace values with a binary annotation (1,2 to 0,1)
 * Check the balance of the label
 * Check duplicates
+* Replace null values in DeductibleAmtPaid, DiagnosisGroupCode, dx code, and proc dode with 0
 * Feature Engineering
    * Feature creation
       * Deceased